-Complex Fracture Of The Pelvis: Do You Need An Orthopedic Surgeon?
+Complex Pelvis Fracture: Do You Need An Orthopedic Surgeon?

 The pelvis is truly a remarkable and essential structure.
 You need your pelvis to walk.
 It houses and protects integral internal organs.
 It even softens and widens to accommodate a woman’s pregnancy and her subsequent delivery.

-Some injuries to the pelvis result in hairline or simple fractures.
+Some injuries to the pelvis result types of fractures called hairline or simple fractures.
 These may be insignificant enough to initially go unnoticed, and only after symptoms persist does a patient seek treatment.
 Complex pelvic fractures, however, involve potentially life-threatening damage to other bodily tissues and require immediate attention and often surgery.

 Anatomy of the Pelvis